jfcardinal/XvsXml-Benchmark/README.md

 ﻿# XvsXml

-I have to converted some legacy code from System.Xml to System.Xml.Linq.
+I have to convert some legacy code from System.Xml to System.Xml.Linq.
 The code uses many XPath queries.
 I was curious how XPath performed on XElements given its optimized for Linq access so I used BenchmarkDotNet to evaluate a few ways of counting a filtered set of elements.

 - **XPathXml**: Filter XmlElements using XPath.
 This is the baseline.
 - **XPathX**: Filter XElements using XPath.